farlepet/coapserver/README.md

  - Run commands with request data
  - Set a resource's value from an external program
  - Encoding responses to a GET request
- - Possibly listen to any resource that follows a given format

 Requirements:
  - `g++`/`clang++`